lorchaos/Follower-maze-server/README.md

-# Follower-maze-server
+# Follower-maze-server - Reactive edition

-An implementation of Follower-maze-server.
+An implementation of Follower-maze-server using RxJava.

 The executable jar can be generated with:
 ````